rust-lang/reference/src/tokens.md

 A raw lifetime is like a normal lifetime, but its identifier is prefixed by `r#`.
 (Note that the `r#` prefix is not included as part of the actual lifetime.)

 r[lex.token.life.raw.allowed]
-Unlike a normal lifetime, a raw lifetime may be any strict or reserved keyword.
+Unlike a normal lifetime, a raw lifetime may be any strict or reserved keyword except the ones listed above for `RAW_LIFETIME`.

 > **Edition differences**: Raw lifetimes are accepted in the 2021
 > edition or later.
 In earlier additions the token `'r#lt` is lexed as `'r # lt`.